Ministry of Defence (United Kingdom): Overspending

+Following the 2025 Strategic Defence Review, which suggested increased spending and large changes to the armed forces particularly toward autonomous weapons, the Defence Investment Plan, expected in autumn 2025, was delayed amid warnings that there was a £28 billion funding gap over the next four years.

+Spending on renewing the continuous at sea nuclear deterrent and other nuclear submarine programmes through the Defence Nuclear Enterprise is projected to increase to between 20% and 25% of the MOD budget in the late 2020s, putting cost pressure on other spending.

 Hacking

 In May 2024, the ministry's payroll system was reportedly targeted multiple times in a cyberattack in which personnel and their bank details were compromised.
 While initial reports attributed the cyberattack to China, the Minister of Defence Grant Shapps said it would take some time to conclude who was to blame.

 Ministerial team

 The Ministers in the Ministry of Defence are as follows, with cabinet ministers in bold: